DarkVertana/Hello-World/README.md

 # Hello-World
-This is my first Words of programming
+Hey guy's im Pratik a fresher of Artificial intelligence & Data science (Ai&Ds) and im gonna start my first program of code. im happy to start my journey from python as my programming language.